Quaestio Disputata de Unione Verbi Incarnati

 Secundo utrum in Christo sit una tantum hypostasis.

-2. Whether there is only one hypostasis or suppositum in Christ or two?
+2. Whether there is only one hypostasis in Christ or two?

 Tertio utrum Christus sit unum neutraliter, vel duo.